jamesjiadazhan/dietaryindex/README.md

 This package requires the **dplyr**, **readr**, and **haven** packages to be installed.
 Library statements of the dplyr, readr, and haven packages are included for your convenience.

+For NHANES data:
-For NHANES data, FPED file refers to the DR1TOT file in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
+FPED file refers to the DR1TOT file in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
 This is a zip file, so please unzip this file first to retrieve the SAS file.
-NUTRIENT file refers to the DR1TOT file in the Dietary Interview - Total Nutrient Intakes, First Day (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).
+NUTRIENT file refers to the DR1TOT file in the Dietary Interview - Total Nutrient Intakes, First Day, Dietary Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).
 DEMO file refers to the DEMO file in the Demographic Variables & Sample Weights (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Demographics&CycleBeginYear=2005)
+DBQ file refers to the DBQ file in the Diet Behavior & Nutrition, Questionnaire Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Questionnaire&CycleBeginYear=2005)

 ### Contributing